Helping to raise student voices

 Griffith University Postgraduate Student Association

-Griffith University Postgraduate Student Association is the representative organisation for postgraduate and research students enrolled at Logan, Mt Gravatt, Nathan, Queensland College of Art, the Queensland Conservatorium campuses and students enrolled online.
+Griffith University Postgraduate Student Association is the representative organisation for postgraduate and research students enrolled at Logan, Brisbane South (Mt Gravatt), Brisbane South (Nathan), Brisbane City (South Bank) and students enrolled online.

 GUPSA's elected members aim to assist students to succeed in, and enjoy their studies through representation, lobbying, researching, networking, professional development and organising social and cultural events.